tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Description

-The number of distinct VALIDATION tests that have a Response.status="EXTERNAL_PREREQUISITES_NOT_MET" or "INTERNAL_PREREQUISITES_NOT_MET" for a given record.
+The number of distinct VALIDATION Tests that have a Response.status="EXTERNAL_PREREQUISITES_NOT_MET" or "INTERNAL_PREREQUISITES_NOT_MET" for a given record.

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if no tests of type VALIDATION were run; Report the number of tests of output type VALIDATION that did not run because prerequisites for those tests were not met (Result.status="INTERNAL_PREREQUISITES_NOT_MET" or "EXTERNAL_PREREQUISITES_NOT_MET")
+INTERNAL_PREREQUISITES_NOT_MET if no Tests of type VALIDATION were run; Report the number of Tests of output type VALIDATION that did not run because prerequisites for those Tests were not met (Result.status="INTERNAL_PREREQUISITES_NOT_MET" or "EXTERNAL_PREREQUISITES_NOT_MET")

 #### Information Elements
 Consulted: